devenvmgr/nuxt-full-website/README.md

   * SocialButtons - a list of social media buttons.
   * FormContactUs - a standard form.
   * CenterCTA - A call to action center area.
+  * Popup_Button - A call to the popup bit.

 ## Build Setup